![]() deutsches Glossar |

 released.
 After the conflicting route has released the preselected route

-will be setted automatically.
+will be setted up automatically.

 ROUTE-RELATED LOCKING